malakamahdy/malakamahdy/README.md

 ## 📚 ‧₊˚✧Publications:✧˚₊‧

 ### 📄 Papers
-- ❀ *NDA Paper on Large Language Models for System Analysis*, Under Review
+- ❀ *NDA Paper on Large Language Models for System Analysis*, Under review
 - ❀ *Beyond the Chatbox: A Security and Performance Evaluation of LLM-Powered Autonomous Agents*, In preparation

 ### 📌 Posters